P. Chinnamma Reddy

 P. Chinnamma Reddy was a prominent politician in the Chittoor district, Andhra Pradesh, India until the 1960s.
 He played an important political role as a follower of the future President of India, Neelam Sanjeeva Reddy.
 He was known for building P.C.R.
 Junior College and Krishnavani Junior College, and for establishing the Chittoor cooperative sugar factory.
-He was a Member of the Legislative Assembly for 15 years, representing the Indian National Congress Party.
+He was a member of the Andhra State Legislative Assembly from 1955 to 1957, representing the Indian National Congress Party.
 He also had a main role in developing the K M Reddy junior college which was established by Konda Muni Reddy.